Joseph Reed (politician): Personal life

 Reed met his wife, Esther de Berdt Reed, while studying law in London.

-During his time studying in London, Reed became romantically attached to Esther de Berdt, the daughter of the agent for the Province of Massachusetts Bay, Dennis de Berdt.
+During his time studying in London, Reed became romantically attached to Esther de Berdt, the daughter of the agent for the Province of Massachusetts Bay, Dennys de Berdt.
 Though very fond of Reed, de Berdt was aware of Reed's intention to return to Philadelphia and initially refused consent for Esther to marry him.
 Reed returned to the Colonies with only a tenuous engagement to Esther, and with an understanding that he would return to settle permanently in Great Britain shortly after.
 Following the death of his father, Reed finally returned to London to find that Esther's father had died during Reed's return trip to Britain.
 Reed and Esther married in May 1770 at Saint Luke's, Cripplegate, near the City of London.
 Finding the de Berdt family in financial difficulties, Reed remained in London long enough to help settle his wife's family's affairs.
-Together with the widowed Mrs. de Berdt, Esther and Reed sailed for North America in October 1770.
+Esther's mother joined the couple sailing for North America in October 1770.

 The Reeds would have five children: Joseph, who would become a prominent lawyer; Denis de Berdt; George Washington, who would become a Navy commander; Esther; and Martha.